csdoris/Group-12-White-Wolf/README.md

 ## Installation

 Before you install and get started with this project, please ensure that you have installed nodejs and npm on your computer.
+You can download nodejs [here](https://nodejs.org/en/download/)

 First, clone the repo onto your computer: